b72u68/leetcode-bot/README.md

 * Python 3 is required for the bot to run
 * Required Python libraries: requests, bs4, selenium.
 Run `pip install -r requirements.txt` to install these libraries
-* Create Discord Bot on Discord Developer Portal and add token in `discord.ini`
+* Create Discord Bot on Discord Developer Portal and add token in `discord.ini` in `.config` directory

 ### Usage